Glastonbury Public Schools World Language

 3. Do students have to take a world language?

 While taking a world language at Glastonbury High School is not a graduation requirement itself, it does allow students the opportunity to fulfill standards 5, 10, 11 and 22 toward graduation requirements.
 Ninety-five percent of all students do take at least one world language at GHS.
 World Language is required grades 1-8.

 4. Should students take a language?
 Why?
 What are the college entrance requirements?

 Yes, students should take a language in order to increase cultural awareness and improve their ability to communicate with more people in a global society.
-Most colleges require a minimum of two years of high school study of the same foreign language, and three years are strongly recommended.
-Generally, colleges will only accept foreign language credit earned in grades 9-12 to meet college/university entrance requirements.
+Most colleges require a minimum of two years of high school study of the same world language, and three years are strongly recommended.
+Generally, colleges will only accept world language credit earned in grades 9-12 to meet college/university entrance requirements.
 We urge you to consult with guidance counselors and to refer to admissions offices for college entrance requirements.
-In addition, we would like to emphasize that although some colleges do not require a foreign language for entrance, many require the study of language for graduation.
-Some colleges waive the graduation requirements if incoming students can demonstrate, through departmental or standardized tests, that they have achieved college level proficiency in foreign language.
+In addition, we would like to emphasize that although some colleges do not require a world language for entrance, many require the study of language for graduation.
+Some colleges waive the graduation requirements if incoming students can demonstrate, through departmental or standardized tests, that they have achieved college level proficiency in world language.
 Please consult college catalogs for requirements.